rockshassa/rockshassa.github.io/_posts/2015-07-06-iOS-XCAssets.md

 so offended
 ------------

-I recently became so mightily offended by the process of adding an App icon to my Xcode project, that I couldn't bear to move forward without scripting it.
-I imagine this is the impetus for most automation.
+I recently became so mightily offended by the process of adding an App icon to my Xcode project, I couldn't bear to move forward without scripting it.
+One wonders if this is the impetus for all automation.

 To understand why I wanted to automate this, we should first take a look at the current process and see its pain points.
 Consider FooApp, an an iPhone-only iOS application.

 ![such icon](/assets/2015-07-06/oldicon.png)

-brazen disregard for my time
+brazen disregard
 ----------

 Xcode wants us to provide 3 different sizes of icons, at 2 different scales, for a total of 6 assets that a designer (or in this case, me) needs to cut.
 An app that also supported iPad would require even more assets.